Sagada is the most popular tourist destination in Mountain Province.

 During our visit, I and Neo explored the cave ourselves because our guide opted to stay outside the cave for unknown reasons.
 Definitely, we were a little bit scared but beaming with delight and excitement.
-So, off we went inside with our flashlights and a camera, eager to glimpse of what it has to offer.
+So, off we went inside with our flashlights and a camera, eager to glimpse what it had to offer.

 Oh yes, that cave did not fail our expectations.
 Inside Angoten cave, there are beautiful and unique stalactite and stalagmite formations.
 But to see these was a challenging yet fulfilling attempt.
-We had to wade across icy-cold pools, clamber on slippery rock walls, and squeeze ourselves on small entrances.
+We had to wade across icy-cold pools, clamber on slippery rock walls, and squeeze ourselves into small entrances.
 Here are some pictures of our experiences and the enthralling sights we saw inside Angoten Cave.

 Behold the Beauty of Fuwaas Falls

 After Angoten Cave, we proceeded to Fuwaas Falls.
-As I’ve mentioned earlier, the river flowing out the cave feeds the falls.
+As I’ve mentioned earlier, the river flowing out of the cave feeds the falls.

-Fuwaas Falls is considered as the highest falls not just in Belwang but in the whole of Sadanga.
+Fuwaas Falls is considered the highest fall not just in Belwang but in the whole of Sadanga.
 Based on local sources, it measures more than 50 meters high.
 What makes it even more enticing is its deep and very wide pool, surrounded by gigantic rock formations.
 It has icy and crystal-clear waters, offering a rejuvenating bath.

 From the village, it takes more or less an hour to get to Fuwaas Falls.
 The best time to visit it is during the summer months.
 During these periods, its current is not that strong, thus, making it safer for tourists and locals alike.
 On the other hand, when its waters swell during the rainy months, it exudes massive mists, wetting everything around it.

 From what I heard, the deep pool of Fuwaas falls is home to big eels.
-One local is said to have caught one eel that is more than a meter and weighing more than 10 kilos.
+One local is said to have caught one eel that is more than a meter and weighs more than 10 kilos.
 That’s huge, I must say!